Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Apprentice.md

 ### Get the flag

-Let's `cat` the contents of the file to get the flag
+And then we `cat` the contents of the file to get the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/pico_disk]
 └─$ sudo cat ./root/my_folder/flag.uni.txt